 Tiffany & Co./ Bailey, Banks and Biddle Antique Sterling Silver Horn, Philadelphia, PA, c.
 1900

 This intriguing item is a small horn with a hollow interior.
 It is decorated with stunning floral and flowing foliate engraving and is monogrammed 'CRB'.
-It is speculated that these rare items were given as prizes or tokens of esteem for hunt/ jockey events (see the article mentioned below).
+While it has been speculated that these rare items were given as prizes or tokens of esteem for hunt/ jockey events, they were used as extinguishers to blow out the flame under the kettle to a tea service.
+(See the article mentioned below.)

 Provenance:Collection of Dale E. Bennett.

 Literature:"The Enigma of the Silver Horn" in Silver Magazine, January/ February 2012, illustrated p.
 25.